fabricetriboix/fabricetriboix.github.io/_posts/2017-04-04-bug-free-software.md

 is for [toddlers who will eat one marshmallow now instead of two later](https://www.youtube.com/watch?v=Yo4WF3cSd9Q).

-So in conclusion, it could be the case that a complex software might not be bug-free, but at least it can be free of ANY KNOWN bug.
+So in conclusion, it could be the case that a complex software might not be bug-free, but at least it can be free of **any known** bug.
 If you have an extensive test suite, not tolerating any bug will make a world of difference between "acceptable" software that is still crashes under vague, uncertain and unclear circumstances, and outstanding software that the client can't manage to break despite its best efforts!